1. Ada

 What is bilirubin?

-Bilirubin is a pigmented substance that provides the bile, stools and in lesser amounts the urine with their brown-yellow color.
+Bilirubin is a pigmented substance that provides bile, stools, and in lesser amounts urine with its brown-yellow color.
 In certain cases, it can also cause the whites of the eyes and the skin to turn yellow (also known as jaundice).
 2

 This is a normal process, but in some cases the amount of bilirubin in the blood can increase, causing jaundice.
 With jaundice, the whites of the eyes and the skin turn yellow.
 Conditions in the liver or the gallbladder such as liver cirrhosis, hepatitis (inflammation of the liver) and obstructions of the gallbladder can cause problems in the normal excretion of bilirubin.
 1